tidalcycles/tidalcycles.github.io/_functions/compositions/spin.md

 spin :: Double n -> Pattern a -> Pattern a
 ~~~~

-For lack of a better explanation, `spin` introduces stereo offset interaction.
+`spin` is similar to `jux` in that it creates strange stereo interaction, but it can do so with
+more than just two channels.
 It will "spin" a pattern around multiple channels.
-On a two-channel setup (e.g. left and right),
+On a two-channel setup (e.g. left and right), use Double values between 0 and 1 to
-use Double values between 0 and 1 to notice an effect.
-For setups with more than two channels,
+notice an effect.
+For setups with more than two channels, a Double value greater
-a Double value greater than 1 will produce a noticeable result.
+than 1 will produce a noticeable result.

 ~~~~{haskell}
 # effective on two channels